CKolkey/ts-node-action/README.md

 #### `target`

-TSNode.
+TSNode or list of TSNodes.
 If present, this node will be used as the target for replacement instead of the node under your cursor.
+If list of nodes their combined range will be used for replacement.
+Note that in this case if the target nodes specified are not next to each other, any thing in between will also be replaced.

 Here's a simplified example of how a node-action function gets called: